flutter/website/src/cookbook/testing/unit/mocking.md

 see the documentation provided by the [Mockito package][].

-[Fetch data from the internet]:/cookbook/networking/fetch-data
+[Fetch data from the internet]: /cookbook/networking/fetch-data
-[Introduction to unit testing]:/cookbook/testing/unit/introduction
+[Introduction to unit testing]: /cookbook/testing/unit/introduction
 [Mockito package]: {{site.pub-pkg}}/mockito